TheRedDeveloper/danceflow/test/README.md

 - `/<pattern>/<replacement>/<flags>`: Replaces the given pattern by the given replacement string in all sections that inherit from the current section.

-When executing Dance commands, you may also pass an `$expect` argument with a `RegExp` to check that the error throws an error whose message matches the regular expression.
+When executing Danceflow commands, you may also pass an `$expect` argument with a `RegExp` to check that the error throws an error whose message matches the regular expression.